d-w-moore/other_docs/SLURM_install_howto.md

 Use the `sbatch` command to submit a job and `squeue` to monitor SLURM's job queue.

 **Note** `sbatch` without arguments or options will take a shell script (make sure shebang is first line!) and, after final *Ctrl-D* to mark end of standard-input, will  place that script on the queue.
+Also note the the output of the job will be sent to a file in whichever was the current working directory when `sbatch` was run.

 To make the daemons run persistently
 ---